Madivoli/airfare_analysis/README.md

 - For example, in Los Angeles, CA, a distance of 120 miles typically incurs a fare of USD 102.
 In contrast, a route from Boston, MA, covering 2,705 miles charges an average fare of USD 295.
 - **The data points group routes into distinct categories or tiers**.
 The green cluster represents routes with **shorter distances and lower fares** (typically under $200), while the red cluster indicates **longer-distance routes with higher fares**.
 The orange area in between denotes **medium-haul routes, which act as a transition zone**.
 - Although the overall trend shows an increase in fare with distance, **there is significant variability, particularly for medium and longer distances**.
-- For instance, some routes with a distance of around 1,500 miles have fares ranging from approximately $238 to over $249. **This variation suggests inconsistencies in fare pricing, indicating that factors other than distance also influence the final fare**.
+- For instance, some routes with a distance of around 1,500 miles have fares ranging from approximately $238 to over $249. **This variation suggests inconsistencies in fare pricing**, indicating that factors other than distance also influence the final fare.
 - For instance, **competition, airport type, demand and carrier, play a major role**.
 - **Variability grows with distance:** Short-haul routes have tighter fare ranges; long-haul routes show wider fare spreads.
+- Some long-distance routes have **lower-than-expected fares** — possibly due to:
+    - High competition (e.g., transcontinental routes)
+    - Low-cost long-haul carriers
+    - Promotional pricing

 📉 **Business and Operational Implications**
 - **The scatter plot supports the company's core pricing strategy by effectively linking fare to distance**.
 This connection is essential for **maintaining a fair and transparent pricing system**.